mahdieh-ka/TMDetector/README.md

 # TMDetector
+To download the app ask for permision from bahar.kamalian@gmail.com download the app from https://drive.google.com/drive/folders/1CVdQ9_LekB7zn33HsRhsKNMNc5Kor0sr?usp=sharing

 The app contains two different modules:
 1- Recording module: A module to record ground truth for generating a new classifier 2- Detection module: A module using the Woorti classifier to detect the users modes.